 Note – your drag must be set on the heavy side.
 The first run is strong and will probably be for cover and structure.
 If the fish makes it, he’ll rub your line against sharp coral or other things to break it off.
 You must have the drag set very heavy (30+ lbs.) for good size amberjack.

-When Is the Best Time to Catch Amberjack?
+When Is the Best Time to Target Amberjack Fish?

 We recommend the following short rod at just 61 inches.
 Super-sturdy and good for 50-80 lb. test line

-Fiblink Heavy Rod for Catching Amberjack by Boat
+Fiblink Heavy Rod for Catching AJs by Boat

 Baitcasting / Trolling Reels